-The Steh-Chass River (now renamed the Deschutes River) is Thurston County’s fasting rising and falling river, responding quickly to local rainfall and runoff.
+The Steh-Chass River (now renamed the Deschutes River) is Thurston County’s fastest rising and falling river, responding quickly to local rainfall and runoff.
 Along its 52 mile run, there are 14 identified streams that provide over 256 miles of drainage!
 At Cougar mountain the river reaches an elevation of 3,870 feet and reaches sea level at Capitol Lake before emptying into Budd Inlet.
 Flowing from the south to the north, the Deschutes Watershed includes several lakes including; Trosper, Capital, Offut, Lawrence, McIntosh and Tempo.

 Percival Creek is located within the Budd-Deschutes Watershed and begins at Trosper Lake in Tumwater, WA.
 It travels through residential areas, through the campus of the South Puget Sound Community College, and through the Percival Canyon before it enters Percival Cove and joins up with Capitol Lake.